 STEM Achievement, Attitudes, and Affect

 Gender Differences/Similarities in STEM Achievement, Attitudes, and Affect.
 How do our attitudes and affect about STEM relate to our learning, performance, and future course choices?
 How does personalizing STEM learning and coursework affect engagement and achievement?
 What is the magnitude of gender, class, and racial/ethnic differences in STEM achievement, attitudes, and affect?
 What factors contribute to variability in these gaps?
 We use an intersectional approach to examine how these gaps in STEM achievement, attitudes, and affect may vary across nations, across ethnic groups, and across schools.
 For example, gender equity and equality, as well as gender segregation, have been examined as moderators of gender gaps.
 We have also explored how gender-segregated schooling might shape gender gaps in STEM in urban public schools serving students of color.
-Current projects are focused on eliminating achievement gaps, particularly for first-generation college students and students of color, and in conducting meta-analyses of adaptive learning technologies in STEM courses.
+Current projects are focused on eliminating achievement gaps, particularly for first-generation college students and students of color, and in conducting meta-analyses of adaptive learning technologies and simulations in STEM courses.

 Ethnic Socialization and Identity